plblum/jivs/docs/Jivs_API.md

 - `group` – Group validation is a tool to group `ValueHosts` with a specific submit command when validating.
 If used, create a name for the group and use it on all `ValueHosts` and calls to validate() that share the group.
 The name matching is case insensitive.
 - `parserLookupKey` – When you have [configured parsing](#datatypeparsers) for `FieldValueHosts`, this overrides the default parser.
 Specify a lookupKey to match one that you have registered with the DataTypeParserService.
 - `parserCreator` – An alternative to `parserLookupKey` that provides a function callback to create the parser object.
 The function has this definition: `(valueHost: IFieldValueHost) => IDataTypeParser | null;`
+- `formatterLookupKey` – When calling setValue(), it takes a native value.
+By assigning this, it also formats it into the text value.
+Specify a lookupKey to match one that you have registered with the DataTypeFormatterService.
+- `formatterCreator` – An alternative to `formatterLookupKey` that provides a function callback to create the formatter object.
+The function has this definition: `(valueHost: IFieldValueHost) => IDataTypeFormatter | null;`
 - `propertyName` – The actual property name on the model.
 If its the same as Config.name, this can be undefined.
 Helps mapping between model and valuehost.

 ### Getting a ValueHost